-There is a multitude of factors to consider when making the call.
+There are a multitude of factors to consider when making the call.
 Technology, availability, and—of course—cost all come into play.
 Let’s break down the benefits and drawbacks of both and see which option is better suited for a given business environment.

 In business, we’re constantly running cost-benefit analyses, and that includes one’s own accounting practices, too.
-Even well established corporations can’t afford to waste money on overly costly services, and that’s doubly true for small outfits.
-A simple comparison between salaries of freelance Certified Public Accountants and those at firms is illustrative.
+Even well-established corporations can’t afford to waste money on overly costly services, and that’s doubly true for small outfits.
+A simple comparison between the salaries of freelance Certified Public Accountants and those at firms is illustrative.
 The average annual salary for a freelance CPA in the United States is $76,791 per year, according to employment site ZipRecruiter, while senior-level CPAs at large accounting firms can command up to $110,000, according to the Accounting Institute for Success—a cost differential that is surely passed on to clients.